isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

 option, but it can be challenging for some users to install and use.
 As an alternative, I have two new (to me) methods that make running R scripts easy and straightforward.

 *Method 1*

 An RStudio server in the cloud

 Super developer, Mark Edmondson (github: MarkEdmondson123), has released a number of very useful packages for working in the Google cloud.
+However, I would advise to work from the development versions in github to get the latest and greatest (see devtools::install_github).

 These include: